 Medical Centers Employees

-Medical Centers employees’ time off balances in Workday are as of the end of the previous pay period.
+Med Centers employees’ time off balances that appear in Workday are as of the end of the previous pay period.
 For current balances, please refer to Kronos.

 Time Off Types